I will start with a mostly unreadable diagram:

 One of my favorite patent attorneys once apologized that we had all claims allowed on the first office action.
 I took the allowance as a sign that we had got a patent to issue quickly and cleanly, without a lot of fuss, delay, and expense–and thus had a solid patent in hand to license immediately (as we had a deal pending, where the patent ran alongside some software).
 From the attorney’s perspective, he was worried that he should have drafted broader claims–so that the patent examiner would have to carve them back to their legal maximum.
 Perhaps the claims already were at their legal maximum.
 Who would know?
 For our purposes, the claims were as we wanted them, and that was good enough.

 What can we make of all this?
 First, the prototypal invention does not have to be very good.
 It might not even “work”–other than plausibly.
 The prototypal invention needs to be only good enough to define the class of variations, where at least one of those variations, known or unknown, does work.
 I’ve seen inventions that simply didn’t work–the data was fudged–but that the description of the invention for the patent application was sufficiently persuasive that the class of variations contained versions of the invention that did work.
 How about that?
-It’s like horseshoes–one does gets points for getting close–and better, with a good patent attorney, one gets the same points for being close as for throwing double ringers.
+It’s like horseshoes–one does gets points for getting close.
+With a good patent attorney, one gets the same patent claim points for being close as for throwing double ringers.
 The prototypal invention–and even the best mode–is just an instance of a set.
 It is the set that gets claimed in the patent.
 It is the set that is the subject of licensing.
 It is the set that may be excluded from all other use while only a single variant–number 42 or 169′–is “developed” as a commercial product.
 All the rest of the variations claimed–known or unknown–are subject to enforced nonuse.

 This situation is the case for some disease assays, where universities have patented (broadly) a method of detecting a disease state and exclusively licensed the patent (and the invention, broadly–even assigned) to a company, which creates and sells a specific implementation of the assay.
 A lab medicine clinic might be able to prepare a more selective assay–fewer false positives, better sensitivity–but the patent and exclusive license prevent the lab medicine clinic from doing so.
 They have to purchase the commercial version of the test, do without, infringe, or design around the invention (broadly, around the patent) and thus work to undermine the invention, to limit the scope of its benefit.